Michael-Zp/Framework/CG/Examples/TextureExample/readme.md

 1. Look how textures are loaded and used
+1. Open the Resourcen.resx file
+1. Drag drop another texture
-1. Load another texture from a resource
+1. Load this texture from the resource (look how existing textures are loaded)
 1. Apply textures to your game